Calgary Foothills WFC

-Calgary Foothills WFC is a Canadian soccer club based in Calgary, Alberta that currently plays in United Women's Soccer.
+Calgary Foothills WFC is a Canadian soccer club based in Calgary, Alberta that currently plays in United Women's Soccer and League1 Alberta.
 The club was founded as a youth club in 1972 and in 2017 as a UWS franchise.
 The team is the women's team of Calgary Foothills FC.

 History

 The Calgary Foothills Soccer Club was founded in 1972 as a youth soccer club.
 In 2014, the club formed a men's semi-pro side to play in the US-based Premier Development League to begin play in 2015.

-In 2015, the club formed a women's side, playing an season of exhibition matches in 2015, with the aim to compete in the USL W-League beginning in 2016.
+In 2015, the club formed a women's side, playing a season of exhibition matches in 2015, with the aim to compete in the USL W-League beginning in 2016.
 However, the W-League unexpectedly folded after the 2015 season, leaving the club without a league to play in.
 In 2015, they played a series of 7 friendlies, including a 1–0 victory over the W-League West-leading Seattle Sounders Women.
-The club planned to switch to the UWS for 2016, but those plans were put on hold after the Canadian Soccer Association denied the denied the applications of the Laval Comets and Quebec Dynamo for the 2016 UWS.
+The club planned to switch to the UWS for 2016, but those plans were put on hold after the Canadian Soccer Association denied the applications of the Laval Comets and Quebec Dynamo for the 2016 UWS.

 The following year in 2017, they did manage to join the UWS, becoming the first Canadian team in the US-based league, after receiving their sanctioning from the CSA, Alberta Soccer Association, and the United States Soccer Federation.
-The club's inaugural UWS game was played on May 26, 2017 against Real Salt Lake Women, with Foothills suffering a 3–0 defeat.
+The club's inaugural UWS game was played on May 26, 2017, against Real Salt Lake Women, with Foothills suffering a 3–0 defeat.
 The club finished their inaugural season coming in second place in the West Conference.